videojs/videojs-contrib-ads/README.md

 ![](ad-states.png)

-The timeline at right shows how the ads plugin (labeled "Ads Framework" on the left) communicates with your integration (labeled "Ads Plugin" on the right).
+The timeline at right shows how the ads plugin communicates with your integration.

 ## Plugin Options